 There's no shame in finding opportunities for improvement after your audit, but every nonprofit organization wants to pass their financial audit with flying colors.
 This nonprofit audit guide covers the necessary steps to pass an audit and addresses the common audit challenges that impede charitable nonprofits.

 Before you embark on a nonprofit audit, your organization should host a meeting between staff members who will work with the independent auditor.
 This step helps the audit process go more smoothly.
 Preparing for the audit starts with addressing any questions from the team about what the process will look like.
+At this stage, it is crucial to assemble a compliance team to coordinate audit preparation, ensure all regulatory obligations are understood, and streamline communication throughout the process.

 Cover questions such as: